AncientDefender/Number-Sequences/README.md

 - Every positive integer is either a happy number or not.
 - Happy numbers become less frequent as numbers get larger.
 - In base-10, happy numbers follow a specific pattern, but this pattern may vary in other bases.
-- Non-happy numbers fall into a repeating cycle.
-A common cycle for non-happy numbers is:
+- Non-happy numbers fall into a repeating cycle without 1.
+- A common cycle for non-happy numbers is:
   `4 → 16 → 37 → 58 → 89 → 145 → 42 → 20 → 4`

 ### How to Find Happy Numbers